near/near-sdk-rs/HELP.md

 }
 ```

+For more information about `&self` versus `self` see the [rust book](https://doc.rust-lang.org/stable/book/ch05-03-method-syntax.html?highlight=capture%20self#defining-methods)

 ## Payable methods

 To mark a change method as a payable, you need add `#[payable]` macro decorator.
 This will allow this change method